Joaodoograu/Joaodoograu/README.md

 - 👋 Hi, I’m @Joaodoograu
 - 👀 aprender
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I QUERO NAMORAR DISPONÍVEL
-- 📫 How to reach me ...
+- 📫 How to reach me são José dos Pinhais PR

 <!---
 Joaodoograu/Joaodoograu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.